facebookresearch/pal/README.md

 pip install -e .
 ```

+## Usage
+Please refer to the `example` folder, and in particular the `bash_script.sh` to get a sense of how to run experiments.

 #### Research papers
 - Vivien Cabannes, Charles Arnal, Wassim Bouaziz, Alice Yang, Francois Charton, Julia Kempe. *Iteration Head: A Mechanistic Study of Chain-of-Thought*, 2024.
 The codebase is in the folder `projects/cot`.